Justice Tarot Card Meaning

 Is Justice a yes or no card?

-What does Justice symbolise?
+What does Justice reversed mean?